Biographies

 High School Dropout

 Richard was performing worse in school and eventually had to drop his science and Latin studies.
-He told his childhood friend Nik Powell about Student, and he was equally excited and ready to help.
-Richard focused on sending out hundreds of letters and placing calls to find advertisers willing to commit to Student.
+He told his childhood friend Nik Powell about Student and was equally excited and ready to help.
+Richard focused on sending hundreds of letters and placing calls to find advertisers willing to commit to Student.
 He spent little time with his family, writing them a letter of apology explaining his ambitions with the magazine.
 His mother was very supportive, helped him write articles, track down the right people, and gave him pocket money.
 The commitment paid off when they received the first hard copy of Student and a £250 cheque for advertising.
 They even got Gerald Scarfe, an English cartoonist famous for his work with the Sunday Times, The New Yorker, and Pink Floyd’s The Wall, to draw them a cartoon and be interviewed.

 The Student after Dropping Out